40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: tallengestore

-One of Jackson Pollock’s largest paintings, which is also similar to the painting “Autumn Rhythm”.
+One of Jackson Pollock’s largest paintings, which is also similar to his previous abstract painting “Autumn Rhythm”.

 Jackson also employs the same methods as in that painting, laying the canvas flat on the ground and drizzling paint all over it.